Generalization Error Bounds for Learning under Censored Feedback: Additional and detailed related work

 \section{Additional and detailed related work}

-~ \textbf{Censored feedback (Adaptive sampling)}.
+\textbf{Censored feedback (Adaptive sampling)}.
 The problem of censored feedback has been extensively studied in the literature.
-Prior works, such as \citep{abernethy2016threshold, deshpande2018accurate, ensign2018runaway, wei2021decision}, have explored various aspects of this problem.
-For instance, \citet{ensign2018runaway} view the problem as a semi-bandit problem and apply existing regret bounds to obtain their theoretical result. \citet{abernethy2016threshold} propose a Kaplan-Meier-based Upper Confidence Bound algorithm for censored feedback in the context of a threshold bandit problem. \citet{deshpande2018accurate} investigate inference in high-dimensional linear models and analyze the sample adaptivity from a bias and variance trade-off perspective in both time series analysis and batched data collection. \citet{wei2021decision} studies the learning policies with censored feedback, finding the optimal decision policy that maximizes the utility function.
+Prior works, such as \citep{deshpande2018accurate, ensign2018runaway, wei2021decision}, have explored various aspects of this problem.
+For instance, \citet{ensign2018runaway} view the problem as a semi-bandit problem and apply existing regret bounds to obtain their theoretical result. \citet{deshpande2018accurate} investigate inference in high-dimensional linear models and analyze the sample adaptivity from a bias and variance trade-off perspective in both time series analysis and batched data collection. \citet{wei2021decision} studies the learning policies with censored feedback, finding the optimal decision policy that maximizes the utility function.
 This work considers both adaptive sampling and cost exploration and formulates the problem as a partially observed Markov decision process, which is solved through dynamic programming.
 Our work is similar to these prior works in that we also consider censored feedback, but we mainly focus on deriving a generalization error bound in the presence of censored feedback, and we propose to use a bounded exploration technique to improve the bounds.